 A total of 134 participants attended the workshop.
 A total of 37 participants were females and 97 were males.
 These included ZEC's Commissioners, Executives, Directors and Deputy Directors, Provincial Election Officers, Deputy Provincial Elections Officers as well as District Election Officers.
 Other participants were from Ministry of Justice, Legal and Parliamentary Affairs under which ZEC belongs.
 EISA was represented at this workshop by its Country Director and Programme Officer who made inputs in the workshop discussions.

-The Zimbabwe Electoral Commission (ZEC) and EISA have just returned from a two week study tour to Ghana and Tanzania.
-The study tour was in line with the ZEC/EISA project and it focused on various aspects of the electoral process including voter and civic education strategies, voter registration systems and stakeholder engagement.
-Having organised a very successful Constitutional Referendum on the 16th March 2013, the ZEC delegation visited the two countries as a peer learning exercise to draw lessons ahead of the Harmonised elections soon to be held in Zimbabwe.
-Thus, the delegation assessed the various strategies used by the Election Management Bodies (EMBs) in both countries.
+ZEC and EISA undertook a two week study tour to Ghana and Tanzania.
+It focused on various aspects of the electoral process including voter and civic education strategies, voter registration systems and stakeholder engagement.
+Having organised a very successful Constitutional Referendum on the 16th March 2013, the ZEC delegation visited the two countries as a peer learning exercise to draw lessons ahead of the Harmonised Elections that were soon to be held.

 The study tour was a resounding success as the ZEC delegation extracted maximum value through interaction with Senior Election Officials in Ghana and Tanzania.
 It also toured the IT departments in the two countries where voter registration data is processed and stored.
 In Tanzania the delegation also met with the Registrar of Political Parties who operates independently of the Electoral Commission.